 Adventure awaits at Grand Lake O’ the Cherokees.
 46,500 surface acres of water and 1,300 miles of shoreline make this northeastern Oklahoma gem a premier destination for anyone looking for lakeside fun.
 Grand Lake State Park is divided into eight discrete areas each with its own unique feel and attractions.
 Whether you’re looking to do some crappie fishing at the Bernice Area, enjoy the quiet solitude of the Spavinaw Area or take the Jet Ski out to the Snowdale Area, you’ll find a stretch of blue water with your name on it at Grand Lake.

-Venture into a nearby town like Grove and find one-of-a-kind treasures at the Antique Alley, one of the largest antique stores in the four-state region.
-Grab a bite at Clanton’s Café in Vinita, a favorite spot among locals.
-Learn about the history of the area at the Eastern Trails Museum, or check out unique roadside landmarks like the Will Rogers Archway and the quirky, Instagram-worthy Bart Simpson Tree located at the entrance of a Civil War battlefield.
+Venture into a nearby town like Vinita and grab a bite at Clanton’s Café, a favorite spot among locals.
+Learn about the history of the area at the Eastern Trails Museum, or check out unique roadside landmarks like the Will Rogers Archway.
 The region is also home to exciting music festivals like Rocklahoma in Pryor and the American Heritage Music Festival in Grove, if you want to add some live music to your trip.
 Whatever kind of fun you’re looking for, you’ll definitely want to come see what puts Grand Lake and its surrounding areas among the most popular destinations in the state.

 Grand Lake anchors the lake lover’s paradise of northeastern Oklahoma, but there are plenty of other incredible lakes worth a visit.
 Check out our list of some of the region’s top lakes, and start planning your Green Country getaway today.

 Ever been to a lake with an abandoned city beneath its waters?
 The once-thriving town of Lugert was deserted in the early 20th century after many structures were destroyed by a natural disaster.
 The area is now the site of Lake Altus-Lugert, a stunning oasis tucked away in the rocky plains of southwestern Oklahoma.
-Surrounded by the ancient granite formations on the western edge of the Wichita Mountains, the lake is located within the Quartz Mountain Nature Park, offering tremendous opportunities for boating, swimming, hiking and hunting.
+Surrounded by the ancient granite formations on the western edge of the Wichita Mountains, the lake is located adjacent to Quartz Mountain State Park, offering tremendous opportunities for boating, swimming, hiking and hunting.

-Book a room at the Quartz Mountain Resort, Arts & Conference Center, home to the prestigious Oklahoma Arts Institute held annually each summer and fall, and wake up to breathtaking lake and mountain views.
-Grab a bite at the resort’s Sundance Café during your stay, where you can enjoy a great meal while admiring world-class paintings from Oklahoma artists like Joe Andoe and Mike Larsen, or lounge outdoors on the CCC-style patio and take in the amazing scenery.
+Book a lodge room or cabin and wake up to breathtaking lake and mountain views.
 If you’re looking to explore nearby, you can’t go wrong with a trip to Backdoor Steakhouse in Blair.
 This culinary institution might be known for its perfectly-prepared steaks, but the cedar plank salmon filet alone is well worth the trip.

 Lake Altus-Lugert is just the tip of the boulder when it comes to lakes in southwestern Oklahoma.
 See what other bodies of water are calling your name with our overview on the lakes of this amazing region.